tarasowski/javascript-pocketguide/serverless/1_introduction.md

 We can use node.js, python etc. when using Lambda it gives us the possibility to use serverless APIs.
 But there is a still limited support for the fullstack apps.
 Right now there is support for node.js/express and is tricky to setup.

+* No server management – You don’t have to provision or maintain any servers.
+There is no software or runtime to install, maintain, or administer.
+* Flexible scaling – You can scale your application automatically or by adjusting its capacity through toggling the units of consumption (for example, throughput, memory) rather than units of individual servers.
+* High availability – Serverless applications have built-in availability and fault tolerance.
+You don't need to architect for these capabilities because the services running the application provide them by default.
+* No idle capacity – You don't have to pay for idle capacity.
+There is no need to pre-provision or over-provision capacity for things like compute and storage.
+There is no charge when your code isn’t running.

+The AWS Cloud provides many different services that can be components of a serverless application.
+These include capabilities for:

+* Compute – AWS Lambda
+* APIs – Amazon API Gateway
+* Storage – Amazon Simple Storage Service (Amazon S3)
+* Databases –Amazon DynamoDB
+* Interprocess messaging – Amazon Simple Notification Service (Amazon SNS) and Amazon Simple Queue Service (Amazon SQS)
+* Orchestration – AWS Step Functions and Amazon CloudWatch Events

 ## API Gateway

 The API Gateway in AWS let's us create API endpoints (not programatically) like in node/express where we need to define the routes and endpoints.
 We can create an API simply from the web browser inside AWS console.